kkarad/templar/README.md

 ### COMPLETED

+* append (if they exist) jiras and wip-jiras arrays
+* populate jiras and wip-jiras arrays
+* apply string interpolation taken from release::Context struct to release::Template
 * read default release template from configuration file and print it as json
 * Template impl: print a dummy template from a release
 * create empty implementation api for release templates